jn80842/automatahints/tutorial.md

 A HINTDSL hint is an expression of some difference between the student's incorrect solution and the correct solution given by the instructor (of course, if the student's solution is correct, there is no need for a hint).
 The HINTDSL is flexible and lets the instructor choose what kind of information to provide to the student.
 We assume that instructors already have some means of testing if a student solution is correct and are only searching for hints if the solution is known to be incorrect.

-The HINTDSL itself is a subset of Racket.
+The HINTDSL itself is a DSL built in Racket.
 An instructor uses HINTDSL to write a function that takes the student solution and true solution and returns the attributes necessary to express the hint to the student; an additional view layer can be used to present the hint in the desired formatting.
 Hints can synthesized using a variety of engines; examples below use enumerative search and Rosette.

 For this tutorial, we will create hints for homework problems in which the student writes deterministic finite automata.
 HINTDSL is sufficiently general to be used for a variety of domains, however.